onap/policy-parent/docs/clamp/acm/design-impl/participants/participant-intermediary.rst

 - in AC-runtime ParticipantRegisterListener collects the message from Message Broker
 - if participant is not present in DB, it saves participant reference with status ON_LINE to DB
 - It triggers the execution to send a PARTICIPANT_REGISTER_ACK message to the participant registered
+- if participant is present in DB and there are AC Definitions related to the Participant, it triggers the execution to send a PARTICIPANT_RESTART message to the participant restarted

 Design of a PARTICIPANT_DEREGISTER message
 ------------------------------------------
 - A participant is going to close and undeploys all AC-elements and send a PARTICIPANT_DEREGISTER message
 - in AC-runtime, ParticipantDeregisterListener collects the message from Message Broker
-- if participant has AC-elements instance, it updates with UNDEPLOYED deployStatus
+- It saves participant reference with status OFF_LINE to DB
 - It triggers the execution to send a PARTICIPANT_DEREGISTER_ACK message to the participant deregistered
 - Participant is not monitored.